Analytics Alerts Prices SuperChart

 A sharp jump in a day

-A large tranche of BTC has entered the exchange.
+Large tranche BTC Entered the exchange.
 This is often a major holder preparing an OTC sale or profit-taking.
-This could be a harbinger of a local correction.
+This can be a harbinger of a local correction.

 Long-term downtrend

 A sustained decline in reserves over months is the strongest bullish signal.
 This indicates structural accumulation, not tactical movement.
-This was observed in 2020–2021 and late 2023.
+This was observed in 2020-2021, late 2023, and 2024-2025 thanks to ETF.

 Related tools